DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 Unsure whether I sensed his pride, or simply guilt for giving me work he would rather not do himself, I directly followed Scott’s instructions.
-My task was to write sentences that point out the user’s inactivity and ~~trigger the user to generate data~~ motivate the user to share references, go to events, connect, and contribute to the overall knowledge production.
+My task was to write sentences that point out the user’s inactivity and
+<s>trigger the user to generate data</s> motivate the user to share
+references, go to events, connect, and contribute to the overall knowledge production.

-As a reaction to my excitement, Scott preached how user motivation could only be achieved through a language that *avoids* literally describing what the user isn’t doing, but rather describing the consequences of their inactivity on the platform.
+As a reaction to my excitement, Scott preached how user motivation could only be achieved through a language that *avoids* literally describing what the user isn’t doing, but rather describes the consequences of their inactivity on the platform.

 I *roger’ed* that.
 I used it as a mantra throughout the whole working day, which I spent writing a presentable version of the following list:

-There are no upcoming courses you’re a follower of.
+<center>There are no upcoming courses you’re a follower of.
 (FACT)

 You are not following any upcoming courses.
 (FACT)